-8.1 Board People & Remuneration Committee
+8.1 Board People and Remuneration Committee

-The Board People & Remuneration Committee oversees all aspects of:
+The Board People and Remuneration Committee oversees all aspects of:

-- Director and Executive remuneration - Director, Chief Executive Officer and management succession planning
+- Director and Executive remuneration - Group CEO & Managing Director and management succession planning

-The members of the Board People & Remuneration Committee are:
+At the date of this statement, the members of the Board People and Remuneration Committee are:

-- Penny Bingham-Hall, Chair, Non-Executive Director

-- Warwick Negus, Non-Executive Director

-- Elana Rubin AM, Non-Executive Director

-- Nicola Roxon, Non-Executive Director
+- Elana Rubin AM, Non-Executive Director (Committee Chair) - Paula Dwyer, Non-Executive Director - Warwick Negus, Non-Executive - The Hon.
+Nicola Roxon, Non-Executive Director

 All members of the Committee are independent including the Chair.
-The Board People & Remuneration Committee will meet at least four times per year.
-The Board People & Remuneration Committee Terms of Reference are available at www.dexus.com/corporategovernance.
+The Board People and Remuneration Committee will meet at least four times per year.
+The Board People and Remuneration Committee Charter is available at www.dexus.com/corporategovernance.

-The Chief Executive Officer, Chief Operating Officer and Head of People & Culture attend the Board People & Remuneration Committee meetings by invitation.
+During FY24. the Group CEO & Managing Director, Chief Operating Officer and Chief People Officer attended the Board People and Remuneration Committee meetings by invitation.

-It is the practice of the Board People & Remuneration Committee to meet without executives for part of each meeting.
+It is the practice of the Board People and Remuneration Committee to meet without executives for part of each meeting.
 Management is not in attendance when their own performance or remuneration is discussed.